tej949/AGRC-farmers-assistance-/README.md

-# AGRC-farmers-assistance-
+# Agriculture Assistance Web Application (Krishi Sahayatha)

 ## Problem Statement

-This web application, "farmers assistance," aims to address critical issues faced by farmers, including:
+This web application, "Krishi Sahayatha," aims to address critical issues faced by farmers, including:

 1.  **Farmer Suicides:** Providing resources and information to alleviate factors contributing to farmer suicides, such as financial strain, lack of market access, and lack of awareness of support policies.
 2.  **Insect Infestation:** Assisting farmers in identifying crop pests and providing information on effective and affordable pest control methods.